By Iain Gould, solicitor

 In my opinion this was the right outcome, and it is entirely right that the Court protects the liberties of individuals not to be detained by the Police without arrest save in special circumstances and carefully regulates the conduct of the Police in those special circumstances to ensure that the power of detention accompanying a search warrant is not abused or exploited by the Police.

 Of course I agree that it is entirely sensible that the Police should have powers to restrict people’s movements during a search, or to briefly detain them in ‘common sense’ situations where otherwise the search cannot be carried out in an orderly manner, or particularly if the safety of people involved is at risk, especially when the search is for firearms or particularly dangerous suspects.

-In the case of the W family however none of those special criteria applied – the detention was not a brief one, it was not based on any actual disruption to the search on the part of Mr W or his son (only a suspicion by the Police that they might be disruptive) and the search was for illegal drugs, not firearms with the Police having no reason to suspect violence would be offered to them by the occupants of the house.
+In the case of the W family however none of those special criteria applied – the detention was not a brief one, it was not based on any actual disruption to the search on the part of Mr Watkins or his son (only a suspicion by the Police that they might be disruptive) and the search was for illegal drugs, not firearms with the Police having no reason to suspect violence would be offered to them by the occupants of the house.

-I feel that it is important that cases such as those of the W family should be pursued through the Civil Courts as an essential part of the checks and balances which maintain our civil liberties.
-If claims as such as those of the W family were not brought then I believe it is likely we would see the Police incrementally extending their use of detention without arrest powers and subjecting more people to unlawful detention in circumstances which do not have to be justified by the strict criteria which are quite rightly applied to formal arrests.
+I feel that it is important that cases such as those of the Watkins family should be pursued through the Civil Courts as an essential part of the checks and balances which maintain our civil liberties.
+If claims as such as those of the Watkins family were not brought then I believe it is likely we would see the Police incrementally extending their use of detention without arrest powers and subjecting more people to unlawful detention in circumstances which do not have to be justified by the strict criteria which are quite rightly applied to formal arrests.
 The policing of Police powers through the Civil Justice System is essential to the functioning of a free and healthy democratic society, and I am proud to play my part in that.